 How To Keep Your Parrot Healthy

-Parrots need to be kept occupied throughout the day, or they can become bored.
-This leads to behavioral problems, such as feather plucking.
-Always ensure that the parrot has access to enrichment opportunities every day.
+Parrots must be kept occupied throughout the day, or they can become bored.
+A lack of enrichment leads to behavioral problems, such as feather picking.

-Exercise is a must for parrots, especially larger birds.
-Ideally, conduct 2 exercise sessions a week.
-These can include any of the methods we discussed above, interchanged as needed to exercise different body parts.
-For example:
+Conduct a minimum of 2 short exercise sessions a day.
+These can include any methods discussed, interchanged as needed to exercise different body parts, including:

 Social time is important for parrots, especially solo birds without a companion.
-Spending time with your parrot will reinforce your bond, but most importantly, it serves as enrichment.
-Depending on the activities you choose, it can even be exercise too.
-Try letting your bird:
+Spending time with the parrot will reinforce your bond and serve as enrichment.
+Try letting the parrot:

-- Perch on your shoulder as you putter around the home
+- Perch on your shoulder as you walk around the home.

-- Sit on your arm as you relax watching a movie
+- Sit on your arm as you relax while watching a movie.

-- Share a meal with it, so long as the food is healthy for the bird and free of additives
+- Share a meal with it, as long as the food is safe and healthy.

-These amazing animals form close social bonds with their owners, and do indeed feel emotions.
+Parrots form close social bonds with their owners, experiencing deep emotions.
 A well-loved parrot will be happier, healthier, and more willing to exercise.

 Where Can I Take My Parrot To Fly?